AKToran/listlyflow/README.md

 # ListlyFlow

-A task management/to-do web app made using Django MVT pattern.
+A task management/to-do web app made using the Django MVT pattern.

 ## Features